-Be AEBF accredited.
-Carry accreditation card at all times.
+Umpires at Nationals must be AEBF accredited.
+Carry their accreditation card at all times.

 Have pen and small notebook, Ball marker and Timer [that counts down and issues and audible alarm when time runs out].